 "Every single person on social media is always like, 'Kourtney's pregnant,'" she told mom Kris Jenner, "'Kourtney's gained so much weight.'
 And I'm like, it's so rude to comment on people when you have no idea what they're actually going through."

-Most recently Camilla Cabello took to Instagram with a lengthy message she poured her heart and soul in after being left feeling vulnerable and insecure by the paparazzi at a beach club in Miami.
+Most recently Camilla Cabello took to Instagram with a lengthy message she poured her heart and soul into after being left feeling vulnerable and insecure by the paparazzi at a beach club in Miami.

 “Every time I've gone to this beach club in Miami, I get papped–somehow when I check in paps no and get me in my bikini, and every time I've felt super vulnerable”

 “I reminded myself when it impacted my self-esteem, that I was thinking the culture's thoughts and not my own.
-A culture who has gotten so used to an image of what a ‘healthy’ woman's body looks like that is completely not real for a lot of women."
+A culture that has gotten so used to an image of what a ‘healthy’ woman's body looks like that is completely not real for a lot of women."

 She goes on to tell her fans that today at the beach, “I held my core so tight my ribs hurt and didn't breathe and barely smiled and was so self-conscious of where the paps were the whole time I couldn't let go and relax”